 What must not be done

 Part of leading a busy life is eliminating or reducing things that distract me from my priorities.
 In this case I ask the question: “what must not be done?”
-For me they would be spending time on facebook, (I closed my facebook account) excessive TV and commuting or queuing without doing any productive work.
+For me they would be spending too much time on social media, excessive TV and commuting on the train without doing any productive work.